MarcusCemes/MasterMoviesMPP/README.md

-# MasterMoviesMPP
+# MasterMovies Media Processing Platform
-The MasterMovies Media Processing Platform (needs a name).
-Handles backend video management for websites that let users upload videos
+## A super lightweight backend solution, with Python sauce doing the magic